alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     This helps you remember the meaning of the patterns (or me, at least).
     For example, consider ⠗.
     The bottom row tells us that this character is in the second decade, and the top two rows tell us it's the eighth character in the decade.
-    The eighteenth letter of the alphabet is *R*, so that's what this pattern means.
+    The eighteenth letter of the alphabet is *R*, so this pattern is *R*.

     For more, [see Wikipedia](https://en.wikipedia.org/wiki/English_Braille#System).